 “We are going to see the Blessed One, friend,” they replied.

-“Tenahāyasmanto mama vacanena bhagavato pāde sirasā vandatha, evañca vadetha: ‘vacchagotto, bhante, bhikkhu bhagavato pāde sirasā vandati, evañca vadeti—pariciṇṇo me bhagavā, pariciṇṇo me sugato’”ti.
+“Tenahāyasmanto mama vacanena bhagavato pāde sirasā vandatha, evañca vadetha: ‘vacchagotto, bhante, bhikkhu bhagavato pāde sirasā vandati, evañca vadetipariciṇṇo me bhagavā, pariciṇṇo me sugato’”ti.

-“Then, venerable ones, pay homage to the Blessed One on my behalf with your heads at his feet and say this: ‘Venerable sir, Vacchagotta pays homage to the Blessed One with his head at his feet and says, “The Blessed One is fully served by me, the Blessed One is fully honored by me.”'”
+“In that case, may the venerable ones pay homage to the Blessed One on my behalf with your heads at the Blessed One’s feet and say this: ‘Venerable sir, the bhikkhu Vacchagotta pays homage to the Blessed One with his head at the Blessed One’s feet and says: The Blessed One has been served by me, the Accomplished One has been served by me.’”

 “Evamāvuso”ti kho te bhikkhū āyasmato vacchagottassa paccassosuṁ.
 Atha kho te bhikkhū yena bhagavā tenupasaṅkamiṁsu; upasaṅkamitvā bhagavantaṁ abhivādetvā ekamantaṁ nisīdiṁsu.
 Ekamantaṁ nisinnā kho te bhikkhū bhagavantaṁ etadavocuṁ: “āyasmā, bhante, vacchagotto bhagavato pāde sirasā vandati, evañca vadeti: ‘pariciṇṇo me bhagavā, pariciṇṇo me sugato’”ti.